isabella232/camunda-engine-hazelcast/README.md

 ```

 In the code example above, the BPMN process is created using the fluent dsl.
 Resulting process
-consists of a start event, a message receive task and an end event.
+consists of a start event, a message receive task and an end event:

+![Example Process][img-example1]

 This process can be started like this: